Elimination of angular dependency in the quantum three-body problem made easy: Preliminaries

-The Wigner functions $\mathcal{D}_{L}^{MK}(\alpha,\beta,\gamma)$ \cite{wigner2013group, BHATIA1964} are the simultaneous eigenfunctions of the angular momentum operators $\hat{L}^2$, $\hat{L}_{z}$, and $\hat{L}_{Z}$ as given in Eq.~\eqref{l2eeler},~\eqref{lineuler}, and~\eqref{LXYZeuler}, respectively.
-They are labeled using three quantum numbers $L$, $M$ and $K$ corresponding to three commuting operators.
+The Wigner functions $\mathcal{D}^{MK}_{L}(\alpha,\beta,\gamma)$ \cite{wigner2013group, BHATIA1964} are the simultaneous eigenfunctions of the angular momentum operators $\hat{L}^2$, $\hat{L}_{z}$, and $\hat{L}_{Z}$, as given by Eqs.~\eqref{l2eeler}, \eqref{lineuler}, and~\eqref{LXYZeuler}, respectively.
+They are labeled using three quantum numbers ($L$, $M$, and $K$), which correspond to these three commuting operators.
 The corresponding eigenvalue equations are

-Since $\hat{L}_{Z}$ corresponds to the rotation about the body-fixed axis $Z$, the eigenvalue $K$ can be interpreted as the projection of the total angular momentum $L$ on the body-fixed axis $Z$.
-Similarly, $M$ can be interpreted as the projection of the total angular momentum $L$ on the laboratory-fixed axis $z$.
-Consequently, the quantum numbers $M$ and $K$ take on $2L+1$ distinct integer values: $M,K\in\{-L,\ldots,L\}$.
+Since $\hat{L}_{Z}$ corresponds to rotation about the body-fixed $Z$ axis, the eigenvalue $K$ can be interpreted as the projection of the total angular momentum onto the body-fixed $Z$ axis.
+Similarly, $M$ can be interpreted as the projection of the total angular momentum onto the laboratory-fixed $z$ axis.
+Consequently, the quantum numbers $M$ and $K$ each take on $2L+1$ distinct integer values: $M,K\in\{-L,\ldots,L\}$.

-The solution to Eqs.~\eqref{L2LzLZdmkl} can be obtained in the usual way using the separation of variables and the Frebenius method.
+The solutions to Eqs.~\eqref{L2LzLZdmkl} can be obtained in the usual way using separation of variables and the Frobenius method.
 The physically meaningful solutions $\mathcal{D}^{MK}_{L}(\alpha,\beta,\gamma)$ can be expressed as